chiahsing-loh/chiahsing-loh/README.md

 </br></br></br>

 ## Skills
-[Provide skills and associated project.
+[Provide skills and the associated project.
 Make sure to hyperlink the project - Remove this afterwards]]

 | Skills                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|